Soldier Recovery Brigade-National Capital Region hosts change of command at Walter Reed

-Army Col. Elizabeth Cain (second from left) prepares to assume command of the Soldier Recovery Brigade-National Capital Region at Walter Reed during a change of command on July 17.
-Cain replaced Army Col. Greta Railsback (right), and Army Brig.
-Gen. Mary Krueger (left), commanding general of Medical Readiness Command, East and the Chief of the Army Medical Corps, officiated the ceremony.
+Army Col. Elizabeth Cain assumed command of the Soldier Recovery Brigade-National Capital Region (SRB-NCR) at Walter Reed, during a change of command ceremony on July 14.

+Cain replaces Army Col. Greta Railsback, who took command of the SRB-NCR in June 2021 and is now headed for a new military assignment.

+The SRB-NCR traces its roots to the Warrior Transition Brigade-NCR, activated at the former Walter Reed Army Medical Center (WRAMC) in 2007 with a mission of providing command and control, primary care and case management for warriors in recovery to prepare them to go back to their units or transition to civilian life.
+The WTB-NCR was the first of the Army’s Warrior Transition Units.
+It moved to Bethesda in 2011 as a result of the 2005 Base Realignment and Closure (BRAC) law, which established Walter Reed National Military Medical Center (WRNMMC), joining WRAMC and the National Naval Medical Center (NNMC).

 |Date Taken: